-A. The donor will be seen for a follow-up visit by the surgeon two to three weeks after donation, then again at one year and two years after donation.
-Donors should have routine annual medical exams with their local doctor.
-There are no special diets or medicines that need to be taken after liver donation.
+The donor will be seen for a follow-up visit by the surgeon 2 to 3 weeks after donation, then again at one year and two years after donation.
+Live liver donors should have routine annual medical exams with their local doctor, There are no special diets or medicines that need to be taken after live liver donation.

-A. If you decide not to become a donor, the recipient will remain active on the transplant list.
-The recipient also may choose to find another potential living donor.
+If you decide not to become a donor, the recipient will remain active on the transplant list.
+The recipient also may choose to find another potential living liver donor.